kesslerdev/game-framework/packages/quarkit-modules/README.md

-# Skimia Game Framework Modules(SGF Modules)
+# Quarkit Game Framework Modules(QGF Modules)

-the goal of this project is handle game features (based on sef)
+the goal of this project is handle game features

 ## Install